Tenant Background Check With Social Security Number (The #1 Mistake)

 Individuals who use their child’s social security number on a rental application and pass the number as their own are committing identity theft, even if it is their own child.

-Someone Used My Social Security Number To Rent An Apartment: What To Do Now
+Someone Used My Social Security Number To Rent an Apartment: What To Do Now

 Anytime someone else is using your social security number, individuals should contact local law enforcement and contact the SSA7 immediately.
 Identity theft is a very serious crime and can be extremely harmful to the individual to who the SSN belongs.